DUSTIN R. WOMBLE

 Founder

-Mr. Womble began his career in 1980 when he founded Interactive Computer Designs (INCODE), a provider of software products and related services principally for county and city governments.
-Mr. Womble grew INCODE from a sole proprietorship to a $6 million national enterprise before merging it with two other companies in the reformation of Tyler Technologies (NYSE:TYL ) in 1998.
+Mr. Womble began his career in 1980 when he founded Interactive Computer Designs (“INCODE”), a provider of software products and related services principally for county and city governments.
+He grew INCODE from a sole proprietorship to a $6 million national enterprise before merging it with two other companies in the reformation of Tyler Technologies (NYSE: TYL) in 1998.
 At that time, he joined the company as executive vice president.

-In 1981, Mr. Womble earned a bachelor’s degree in business administration in management information systems from Texas Tech University.
-He is a lifelong supporter of Texas Tech and, in 2019, was appointed by Texas Governor Greg Abbott to the Board of Regents of the Texas Tech University System.
-He currently serves the board as chairman of the Facilities Committee.
-Prior to his appointment to the Board of Regents, Mr. Womble was appointed to the Texas Tech University Rawls College of Business Advisory Council and as a member of the executive committee of the Texas Tech Foundation.
-In October of 2021, Mr. Womble made the largest donation to Texas Tech Athletics at that time with a $20MM lead gift for a new football training facility, the Dustin R. Womble Football Center.
-This gift, along with his previous donation to the Dustin R. Womble Basketball Center, leaves him as the largest lifetime individual donor to the Texas Tech Athletic Department.
+Mr. Womble was appointed by Texas Governor Greg Abbott to the Board of Regents for the Texas Tech University System in 2019 and was reappointed in 2025.
+Currently, he serves on the board as Chairman of the Facilities Committee.
+Previous recognitions from Texas Tech include the Texas Tech University Rawls College of Business Advisory Council and membership on the executive committee of the Texas Tech Foundation.
+In October of 2021, Mr. Womble made the largest donation to Texas Tech Athletics, at that time, with a $20MM lead gift for a new football training facility, the Dustin R. Womble Football Center.
+This gift and a previous donation to the Dustin R. Womble Basketball Center made him the largest lifetime individual donor to the Texas Tech Athletic Department to date.